Taft Broadcasting: Successor companies

 In 1992, KECO Entertainment, Great American's theme park division, was sold to Paramount Communications (the parent of Paramount Pictures; the parent company was formerly known as Gulf+Western) and became Paramount Parks, later to be acquired by Viacom.
 (These parks were sold to Cedar Fair Entertainment Co. by CBS in 2006.)
 Great American also reacquired WGHP from Dudley Taft.

-In 1993, Great American filed for Chapter 11 bankruptcy and renamed to Citicasters Communications.
+In 1993, Great American filed for Chapter 11 bankruptcy and renamed to Citicasters Communications in 1994.
 It also sold WKRC radio to Jacor and shut down Electra, a teletext service operated as a joint venture between Taft, Zenith, and Turner Broadcasting's WTBS (now WPCH-TV) in Atlanta.

 In 1994, Citicasters sold most of its TV stations, including WDAF-TV and KSAZ-TV to New World Communications, and WBRC and WGHP to the News Corporation's Fox Television Stations unit, which would later acquire the New World chain.
 Around the same time, when two of the markets switched to ABC via Scripps, Citicasters agreed to a two-station deal with CBS to affiliate with WTSP and WKRC.

 In 1996, Citicasters, by then the owner of two television stations, five AM radio stations and 14 FM radio stations, merged with Jacor, which became a subsidiary of Citicasters.
 Three months after the merger was completed, Jacor exchanged WTSP to Gannett in return for Gannett's radio stations in Los Angeles, San Diego and Tampa.
 In 1997, as a condition of the merger, Jacor sold WKRQ and the original WDAF-FM (by then KYYS, now KCKC) to American Radio Systems, which would become acquired by Infinity Broadcasting (later renamed CBS Radio) in 1998.
 Also in 1997, Jacor sold WDAF (AM) (now KCSP) to Entercom.

-In 1997, the Worldvision properties that had previously been under Taft and Great American (with the exception of the Hanna-Barbera and most of the Ruby-Spears material) were incorporated into Republic Pictures (today part of CBS Studios).
+In 1997, the Worldvision properties that had previously been under Taft and Great American (with the exception of the Hanna-Barbera and most of the pre-1991 Ruby-Spears properties) were incorporated into Republic Pictures (today part of CBS Studios).

 In 1999, Clear Channel Communications acquired Citicasters and Jacor.
-The Citicasters name lived on as a holding company and licensee under the Clear Channel corporate structure; the two subsidiaries with the name were eliminated at the end of 2020 as part of a reorganization of iHeartMedia's subsidiaries.
+The Citicasters name lived on as a holding company and licensee under the Clear Channel corporate structure until 2020, when the Citicasters and Jacor names were eliminated as part of a reorganization of iHeartMedia's subsidiaries.